ggeniaux/tds_mgwr_datasets/README.md

 This repository provides access to the **real-world dataset** used in:

-> Geniaux (2025), *Top-Down Scale Approaches for Multiscale GWR with Locally Adaptive Bandwidths*
+> Geniaux (2026), *Top-Down Scale Approaches for Multiscale GWR with Locally Adaptive Bandwidths*, JGSY

 It includes an R Markdown file: **`tds_mgwr_data_github.Rmd`**, which:
 - Downloads the dataset from the [PySAL library](https://pysal.org/) website.